-Vanderbilt uses WordPress as a blogging platform.
-To get started, visit https://my.vanderbilt.edu/ and click on “Create your site.”
-Vanderbilt’s WordPress installation doesn’t provide many options, which makes it easy to learn to use but also means it’s not as helpful for instructors with more experience blogging.
-Some Vanderbilt instructors use WordPress.com, which is free and provides more customization options than my.vanderbilt.edu.
+Some Vanderbilt instructors use WordPress.com, which is free and provides various customization options.
 And a few instructors run WordPress on their own web servers.
 Check out Reclaim Hosting for one option for self-hosting.

 - David I. Hanauer and Erin L. Dolan, The Project Ownership Survey: Measuring Difference in Scientific Inquiry Experiences.
 CBE-Life Sciences Education.
 2013.

 - Andrew Sullivan, “Why I Blog,” The Atlantic, November 1, 2008.